yasslab/yasslab.jp/en/calendar/index.md

 # 🗓 Calendar

-This is our schedule.
-Hope this helpful for scheduling a meeting.
-We have a 5-min daily meetup from 10:05-10:10am in business days, so we are glad if you avoid that time slot when requesting for an appointment.
+We are available at free time slots below.
+So let us know your preference in Japan Standard Time.

 {% include calendar_embed.html %}

 ## 🏢 Office

-Online meeting is welcome!
-But offline meeting is also available if it is around Tokyo area, including our Tokyo office.
-If you are near hear, maybe our office is a good place to have a meeting.
- 🏢🏃💨
+In-person meeting is also welcome!
+If you are around Tokyo, feel free to drop by our office. 🏢🏃💨

 Office: [CASE Shinjuku](http://case-shinjuku.com/english/), Sankei Bldg 4F, Takadanobaba 1-28-10, Shinjuku-ku, Tokyo, 169-0075